Accessibility statement

 • some documents have not been saved in an open document format

-• alternative text has not been added for all of the images in the news section
+• alternative text has not been added for all images

 Enforcement procedure